Ircama/hostp2pd/README.md

 - UNIX wpa_cli and wpa_supplicant version v2.8-devel (Debian Buster); the recompiled code to overcome the [MAC randomization issue with persistent groups](#mac-randomization) is based on *wpa_supplicant* version [v2.10-devel-hostap_2_9-1798-g581dfcc41+.](http://w1.fi/cgit/hostap).
 - Python 3.7.3 on Debian (Raspberry Pi OS Buster).
 Python 2 is not supported.
-- P2P Clients including Android 10 and Android 7 smartphones.
+- P2P Clients including Android smartphones.
 Wi-Fi Direct is present in most smartphones with at least Android 4.0; notice anyway that only recent Android versions support the local saving of persistent groups.
-Android 10+ supports it for instance, while Android 7 does not, so an Android 7 device always needs enrolment when connecting a persistent group.
-Android 10 has a very slow notification of announced groups and needs to exit and re-enter the Wi-Fi Direct panel each time a connection is disconnected and then reconnected.
-Android 7 does not require exiting and re-entering; it also shows the UNIX system immediately, including the AP icon (not shown by Android 10).
+Android 8, 9, 10 and 11 support it for instance; not all Android 7 ROMs work well (some always need enrolment when connecting to a persistent group and do not have the capability to save it).
+Some devices might have a very slow notification of announced groups and need to exit and re-enter the Wi-Fi Direct panel each time a connection is disconnected and then reconnected; some implementations are able to show the UNIX system AP icon.
 Sometimes the enrolling might fail, often depending on the Android version (this is possibly due to timeout issues, especially correlated to missing *WPS-ENROLLEE-SEEN* events sent by the Android device).

 ## Built-in keywords